biocompute-objects/BCO_Documentation/content/description-domain.md

 This section defines the fields of the `description_domain` part of the [BCO](/bco-domains) structure.

 Structured field for description of external references, the pipeline steps, and the relationship of I/O objects.
 Information in this domain is not used for computation.
 This domain is meant to capture information that is currently being provided in FDA submission in journal format.
-It is possible that in the future this field can be semi-automatically generated from the execution_domain information.
+It is possible that some of these fields be automatically generated from the execution_domain information, and that some of them may repeat.

 Condensed example: